Shaquem Griffin: Pre-draft

 Griffin participated in the NFL Scouting Combine in March 2018.
 He made headlines for performing 20 reps in the bench press while wearing a prosthesis and for running the 40-yard dash in 4.38 seconds, the fastest time for a linebacker since the NFL has released official statistics.

-Despite the fact that he was not projected as a first round pick, Griffin received an invitation to the 2018 NFL Draft, which he accepted on March 29, 2018.
+Despite the fact that he was not projected as a first-round pick, Griffin received an invitation to the 2018 NFL draft, which he accepted on March 29, 2018.
 Griffin received extensive press and social media coverage leading up to and during the draft, as he would have been the first one-handed player drafted into the NFL if chosen.

 Seattle Seahawks

-On April 28, 2018, he was selected by the Seattle Seahawks in the fifth round (141st overall), reuniting him with his brother Shaquill.
+On April 28, 2018, he was selected by the Seattle Seahawks in the fifth round (141st overall), which they acquired along with Duane Brown in exchange for the 80th pick in the 2018 NFL draft. reuniting him with his brother Shaquill.
 On May 17, 2018, Griffin signed a four-year deal worth $2.8 million with $300,000 guaranteed.

 On August 9, 2018, Griffin made his preseason debut against the Indianapolis Colts in CenturyLink Field, leading his team in tackles with six solo tackles and three assisted tackles.
 On August 30, 2018, he again led the team in tackles with four solo and three assisted tackles in the final week of the preseason against the Oakland Raiders.
 Griffin led the Seahawks in total tackles for the entire 2018 NFL preseason with fifteen, tied with fellow linebacker Austin Calitro.
 On September 9, 2018, Griffin was named as a starter in the first game of his NFL career due to veteran linebacker K. J. Wright being unable to play.
 He made three solo tackles in the 27–24 loss to the Denver Broncos at Mile High Stadium.
+He finished his rookie season with 11 total tackles in 16 games and one start.
+He was a contributor on special teams throughout his rookie season.

-In the Divisional Round of the playoffs in the 2019 season, Griffin recorded one sack on Aaron Rodgers during the 28–23 loss.
+In the 2019 season, Griffin appeared in all 16 games.
+He had a role on special teams throughout the season.
+Towards the back end of the season, he contributed to the defense.
+In the Divisional Round of the playoffs in the 2019 season, Griffin recorded one sack on Aaron Rodgers during the 28–23 loss to the Green Bay Packers.

 Griffin was waived by the Seahawks during final roster cuts on September 5, 2020, and signed to the team's practice squad the next day.
 He was elevated to the active roster on September 26 for the team's week 3 game against the Dallas Cowboys, and reverted to the practice squad after the game.
 He was promoted to the active roster on October 2, 2020.

 In Week 14 against the New York Jets, Griffin recorded a sack on Sam Darnold during the 40–3 win.
+In the 2020 season, Griffin had one sack, nine total tackles, and one pass defended in 14 games.
+He had a role on special teams.